kokofixcomputers-actions/eureka/README.md

 More info on docs

 # 🥰 Contribute extensions
 Eureka's front-end provides an extension gallary where you can pick any extension you like.
 You are also welcome to contribute your own extensions to the gallary.
-For more information please visit [moth](https://github.com/EurekaScratch/moth)
+For more information please visit [moth](https://github.com/EurekaScratch/moth) feel free to contribute to my repo or the original one

 # ⚓ License
 AGPL-3.0, see [LICENSE](./LICENSE).